Ananya-kumari-Rath/ILPD_Analysis/README.md

 Albumin and Globulin Ratio: Ratio of albumin to globulin.
 Label: Target variable indicating liver disease (1 for liver patient, 0 for non-liver patient)

-## Prerequisites
+## Prerequisites:
--Python 3.x
+Python 3.x Libraries:
--Libraries:
+- `pandas` - For data manipulation
-pandas - For data manipulation numpy - For numerical operations scikit-learn - For logistic regression and model evaluation matplotlib & seaborn - For visualization
+- `numpy` - For numerical operations

-## Results
+- `scikit-learn` - For logistic regression and model evaluation
-The results section presents the performance metrics of the logistic regression model and insights from the analysis.
-Findings include the most significant predictors of liver disease and potential improvements for the model.
+- `matplotlib` & `seaborn` - For visualization

 ## Conclusion
 This project provides a framework for understanding the ILPD and using logistic regression to predict liver disease.
 Further improvements could include using other classification models (e.g., decision trees, SVM) and more feature engineering.